 - There are some international trains that you can use with a normal ticket (For example the one to Berlin) Make sure you get an alarm around the time your stops comes up.
 These trains tend to be pretty hot and one might fall asleep and miss the last stop in The Netherlands.
 I had this happen to a friend of mine, and her parents had to pick her up somewhere in Germany.

-- try to avoid traveling around peak hours, as tickets are more expensive and the trains are very full around that time.
+- try to avoid travelling around peak hours, as tickets are more expensive and the trains are very full around that time.

-- The website 9292 is handy when working out wich bused and trains to get when traveling to a new destination.
+- The website 9292 is handy when working out wich bused and trains to get when travelling to a new destination.

 I hope you have enjoyed this post on the best day trips from Amsterdam.
 If you have any questions, feel free to leave a comment below.
 Which of these destinations would you like to visit?
 Let me know below.

 PLANNING TO GO TO EUROPE SOON?
 THEN CHECK OUT SOME MORE TRAVEL GUIDES HERE:

 Thank you guys for reading this post on Day trips outside Amsterdam <3

 If you enjoyed this post, please SHARE it for me!